bodrick/awesome/TOPICS.md

 *   [google/zx](https://github.com/google/zx) - A tool for writing better scripts
 *   [stoplightio/prism](https://github.com/stoplightio/prism) - Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.
 *   [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep) - ripgrep recursively searches directories for a regex pattern while respecting your gitignore
-*   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: a package manager for Winget and Scoop
+*   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: a graphical user interface for Winget and Scoop
 *   [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 *   [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 *   [mayuki/Cocona](https://github.com/mayuki/Cocona) - Micro-framework for .NET console application.
 Cocona makes it easy and fast to build console applications on .NET.